Background

 Typically, no. Accessing, sending, and receiving routine email does not by itself constitute MSU-related Business.
 However, if you are traveling internationally and will be fulfilling MSU responsibilities, such as teaching, conducting or supporting research, attending or presenting at conferences, delivering lectures, or performing outreach, then this would qualify as MSU-related Business.
 If you have specific questions, please reach out to MSU’s Research Security Program (researchsecurity@msu.edu) for more information.

 I’m a Covered Individual and I’ve been invited to give a lecture at a university overseas.
-I’m not traveling to present research results from any of my federal grants, do I still need to register?
+I’m not traveling to present research from any of my federally sponsored grants, do I still need to register?

 Likely yes.
 The new federal requirements are based on your role as a Covered Individual who is conducting MSU-related Business.
 If the invitation to give a lecture arises because of your role at MSU, and you would not otherwise have been invited or eligible to participate absent your MSU role, affiliation, or appointment, then you are conducting MSU-related Business, regardless of whether you are presenting the results of your federally funded research.
 However, if the invitation to give a lecture is completely unrelated to your MSU role (such as an invitation to give a lecture or talk in your capacity as your child’s little league coach) then you are not conducting MSU-related Business and do not need to register your travel.